helloimalemur/rustify-php/README.md

 •	wrap exceptions with them
 •	integrate with your Rust backend patterns (structural symmetry)

-There’s no restriction — Option and Result behave like normal objects but with Rust semantics.
+Option and Result behave like normal objects but with Rust semantics.

 ## Install